Canop/codesort/README.md

 " sort the optimal range around the current line nnoremap <Leader>cs ma<ESC>:execute ":%!code-sort --around ".line('.')<CR>`a
 ```
 Explanation of the command:

 * the current position is saved in the `a` register with `ma`
 * the command including the line number is built then executed with `:execute`
-* the previous position is restored with `a
+* the previous position is then restored

 ## Supported Code kinds

+3 code analyzers are available now:

+* Rust, which should work for C too
+* Java
+* JavaScript

+Contributions for other languages would be welcome.

 ## Licence